timoxley/mdm-tunnel/Readme.md

 ```

+Without -v, these apps are totally silent.

-### Getting started
+### Getting Started

-Open these in separate terminals or background:
+Open these in separate terminals or background them:

 ```sh
 # Boot the server